DOL-Translations/lupin-III/README.md

 Grammar, spacing, etc fixes to text.
 Sometimes the characters will say the next line after getting rid of the previous line, so the sentence doesn't slow perfectly.
 This is something to be tinkered with after the initial translation is completed, as just getting the text to the screen is more important atm.

-Get a translation for disc 2, then add that to a custom dolphin build which lets us add subtitles.
+Get a translation for disc 2, then add that to a custom Dolphin build which lets us add subtitles.
 The game itself doesn't allow us to add any during this part, so its basically the only way to do so.
+The Dolphin build that allows subtitles will hopefully be merged to the main branch of Dolphin soon.